In Brief

 Read those five points again.
 Slowly.
 Dead.
 Chosen.
 Purchased.
 Raised.
 Kept.

 That is not a theological system.
 That is a rescue operation.
-And if you are reading this, you are either the rescuer's target or the rescuer's trophy.
-Either way, He is not done with you.
+Every soul who finds it is either the rescuer's target or the rescuer's trophy.
+Either way, He is not done.

 The Question You Must Answer